The Godfather Part II: Filming

-The Godfather Part II was shot between October 1, 1973 and June 19, 1974.
+The Godfather Part II was shot between October 1, 1973, and June 19, 1974.
 The scenes that took place in Cuba were shot in Santo Domingo, Dominican Republic.
 Charles Bluhdorn, whose Gulf+Western conglomerate owned Paramount, felt strongly about developing the Dominican Republic as a movie-making site.
 Forza d'Agrò was the Sicilian town featured in the film.

 Unlike with the first film, Coppola was given near-complete control over production.
 In his commentary, he said this resulted in a shoot that ran very smoothly despite multiple locations and two narratives running parallel within one film.
-Coppola discusses his decision to make this the first major U.S. motion picture to use "Part II" in its title in the director's commentary on the DVD edition of the film released in 2002.
+Coppola discusses his decision to make this the first major US motion picture to use "Part II" in its title in the director's commentary on the DVD edition of the film released in 2002.
 Paramount was initially opposed because they believed the audience would not be interested in an addition to a story they had already seen.
 But the director prevailed, and the film's success began the common practice of numbered sequels.
 Only three weeks prior to the release, film critics and journalists pronounced Part II a disaster.
 The cross-cutting between Vito and Michael's parallel stories were judged too frequent, not allowing enough time to leave a lasting impression on the audience.
 Coppola and the editors returned to the cutting room to change the film's narrative structure, but could not complete the work in time, leaving the final scenes poorly timed at the opening.
 It was the last major American motion picture to have release prints made with Technicolor's dye imbibition process until the late 1990s.